ROS 2 Platform

 camera_name

-Customizable; used to distinguish cameras in multi-camera setups
+Customizable, can be used to distinguish cameras in multi-camera scenarios

 serial_number

-Can be empty; or specify SN of target camera
+Can be empty; or fill in the SN of the camera to connect

 device_ip